WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 properties with `@objc` attribute, which enforces the compiler to generate codes to resolve the dispatch of the function at run-time.

-Likes Objective-C, there is no "general" aspect support in aspect-oriented programming in Swift.
+Like Objective-C, there is no "general" aspect support in aspect-oriented programming in Swift.

 Well done.
 Apple made a good framework then we enjoy it and you still